aust21/file-manager/readme.md

 ## Usage

 ### Download
-You can download the latest binary from the link below:
+You can download the latest binary from the link:
 [Download Binary](https://github.com/aust21/file-manager/releases/download/v1.0.0/entry)

 - Make the Binary Executable (if necessary):